Humanist Manifesto: Amsterdam Declaration 2002

-A complete list of signatories can be found on the IHEU page (see references).

-This declaration makes exclusive use of capitalized Humanist and Humanism, which is consistent with IHEU's general practice and recommendations for promoting a unified Humanist identity.
-To further promote Humanist identity, these words are also free of any adjectives, as recommended by prominent members of IHEU.
+This declaration makes exclusive use of capitalized Humanist and Humanism, which is consistent with IHEU's general practice and recommendations for promoting a unified humanist identity.
+To further promote humanist identity, these words are also free of any adjectives, as recommended by prominent members of IHEU.
 Such usage is not universal among IHEU member organizations, though most of them do observe these conventions.